Creighton vs. UConn Women's Basketball Predictions & Picks - January 3

 UConn Schedule Analysis

-- In their signature win of the season, the Huskies beat the No. 17 Louisville Cardinals, 86-62, on December 16.
+- When the Huskies took down the Louisville Cardinals (No. 17 in the AP's Top 25) on December 16 by a score of 86-62, it was their signature victory of the season thus far.

-- The Huskies have tied for the third-most Quadrant 1 victories in the nation (four), but also have tied for the 39th-most Quadrant 1 defeats (three).
+- The Huskies have four Quadrant 1 wins, tied for the third-most in the country.
+But they also have three Quadrant 1 losses, tied for the 39th-most.

-- UConn has two wins over Quadrant 2 opponents, tied for the 19th-most in the country.
+- UConn has tied for the 19th-most Quadrant 2 wins in the nation (two).

+- The Bluejays have tied for the 15th-most Quadrant 3 wins in the nation based on the RPI (four).

 UConn 2023-24 Best Wins